Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-in 1974 Jayesh was charged with killing 15 students during a school shooting...with a spitball
+It used to be called goodminton before Jayesh tried it.

-Updated on: [6/5/2025]
+Updated on: [7/5/2025]
 <!-- #jokeEnd -->